Explanation: from ethics to logic: Another multiplication

 \section{Another multiplication}

-Unlike in the multiplication of Figure \ref{multiplication}, there seems to be something to explain in that of Figure \ref{444}: one can observe some regularity both in the first number to be multiplied: $12345679$, although the $8$ seems to be missing, and in the result $444444444$.
-Thus, unlike in the multiplication of Figure \ref{multiplication}, there seems to be something to explain in this one: we can seek for the reason why the result only contains the digit $4$.
+Unlike in that of Figure \ref{multiplication}, there seems to be something to explain in the multiplication of Figure \ref{444}: one can observe some regularity both in the first number to be multiplied: $12345679$, although the $8$ seems to be missing, and in the result $444444444$.
+Thus, there seems to be something to explain: we can seek for the reason why the result only contains the digit $4$.